jacksoncage/mongo-docker/README.md

 ## Persistent storage
 Data is stored at `./docker_mongodb_cluster/mongodata/` and are excluded from version control.
-Data will be persistent even for a `vagrant destroyy` as it's mounted into vagrant and then needed container as well.
+Data will be persistent even for a `vagrant destroy` as it's mounted into vagrant and then needed container as well.
 To remove all data `rm -rf ./docker_mongodb_cluster/mongodata/*`

 ## Built upon